chamlin/pylog/README.md

 module for error-log parsing

+## test-lineparse.py

+script to run the tests in lineparse.py

+# files

+## config.json, config2.json

+example config files; fix for your data

 ## test-lineparse.py, test-lineparse.out

-script to run the tests in lineparse.py and the expected output
+expected output of test-lineparse.py